 When & Where

 Entry is £5 by advance ticket only at http://midnightapothecary.designmynight.com/.
 Tickets to the Saturday events will include entry to the museum, complimentary toasted marshmallows, optional guided descent into the underground chamber….and the usual giant flares, hurricane lamps.
-Money raised from ticket sales will also help raise money for a new entrance and staircase for a new concert hall in Brunel’s huge underground shaft below the cocktail garden and avoid overcrowding in the garden.
+Ticket sales are helping raise money for a new entrance and staircase for Brunel’s huge underground concert hall below the cocktail garden.

 More about the Midnight Apothecary